BasTijs/Bitburner/README.md

 run runHacking (main script that hacks servers, makes money and purchaces and upgrades new servers)

-run HackNet (only profitable for long games, not if you install augments often)
+run HackNet (Uprades HackNet, only profitable for long games, not if you install augments often)

 run stock-trader (not tested much but it makes a profit, game needs to be active so no offline)